nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2026-06-01-bank-details-org.md

 - OM task

 Remove the first spreadsheet and instead have a OM task created and assigned to a QA once bank details have been submitted by a organisation.
-The task would contain the workplace ID of the org to check and the QA would go into the service to find the details
+The task would contain the workplace ID of the org to check and the QA would go into the service to find the details.

 > **We believe that** introducing a OM task for bank details verification
 > **Will be a useful feature for** QA's and organisations